Humanities Electives Mentor

 When it comes to a subject like math, few things are as important as helping your student become confident that they can learn and master it.
 As a mentor, that’s Cebre’s mission.
 In her words, “I have a very fundamental belief that with balanced effort between student and mentor, each student can make those connections.”
 Cebre has a talent for identifying each student’s unique learning style and applying different methods to the same concept to help them understand.
 She’s very excited to use these skills to help your student succeed in math.

 Cebre holds a degree in Math Education from Brigham Young University and has studied abroad as a choral student in London, England.
-Today, she’s a mom to two cuties and lives in Las Vegas, Nevada.
+Today, she’s a mom to three cuties and lives in Las Vegas, Nevada.
 She likes playing board games and exploring museums and parks with her family and loves reading books by Madeleine L'Engle, Parker Palmer, and J.K.
 Rowling.

 As you seek mentors for your student, you want to find the ones who have extensive real-world practice in the subjects they teach.
 When it comes to writing, Greg is that mentor.
 Greg realized his talent for writing when he got an F on a story he wrote in high school because his teacher thought he’d copied from a magazine (he hadn’t).
 Since then, Greg has published four books and numerous short stories and articles, taught writing at the college level, and designed writing workshops for companies.
 Today, he’s excited to help your student hone their potential.